Yahweh is referred to as the Savior in the Old and New Testaments (1 Timothy 1:1, 2:3, Luke 1:47, Isaiah 43:11, 45:21, Hosea 13:4).

 In Luke 4:18, our Messiah said, “The Spirit of Yahweh is upon me, because I am anointed to preach the gospel to the poor.”
 Indeed, the Spirit of Yahweh was upon Him because He is the image of God (Isaiah 9:6, 61:1, John 14:9, Colossians 1:15).

-• The word “anointed” represents an act of setting a person apart for a holy purpose.
-The meaning associated with the title of Messiah is revealed when we understand who He is.
-The Son of Yahweh is worthy of our worship, for He is our Savior, and the Lamb of God who takes away the sins of the world.
+- The meaning associated with the title of Messiah is only revealed by understanding His identity.
+He is the revelation of Yahweh in the flesh, the Lamb of God who takes away the sins of the world.

 John 1:41 He first findeth his own brother Simon, and saith unto him, We have found the Messias, which is, being interpreted, the Christ.